 If you start with the correct awareness, things will be easier and nothing will come as a surprise.

 Perseverance is the best medicine against difficult moments and lack of motivation.

-At the end of all this, going daily inside a cockpit living your dream, is (and always will be) the biggest motivation you have to become a pilot.
+Going daily inside a cockpit living your dream is (and always will be) the biggest motivation you have to become a pilot.